henrylevesque/rpi_data_collection/Hardware_Instructions.md

 3. **GPS Module**
    - Connect the GPS module to the Raspberry Pi via the GPIO pins.
    - Place the GPS module into its 3D printed housing.

+4. **Temperature/Humidity Sensor (DHT22 or DHT11)**
+   - Connect the sensor's VCC pin to a 3.3V or 5V pin on the Raspberry Pi (check your sensor's requirements).
+   - Connect the GND pin to a ground (GND) pin on the Raspberry Pi.
+   - Connect the DATA pin to a free GPIO pin (e.g., GPIO4).
+Note the pin number for your software configuration.
+   - Place the sensor in its housing or mount it securely.

+5. **Air Quality Sensor**
+   - Refer to your sensor's datasheet for wiring instructions.
+Most air quality sensors connect via GPIO, UART, or I2C.
+   - For UART/I2C sensors, connect the appropriate pins to the Raspberry Pi (e.g., TX/RX for UART, SDA/SCL for I2C).
+   - For analog sensors, you may need an ADC (analog-to-digital converter) module.
+   - Place the sensor in its housing or mount it securely.

 ### Step 3: Software Setup
 1. Clone this repository to your Raspberry Pi: